-Our great and majestic state of Georgia is home to many indigenous and many transplanted species.
+Our great state of Georgia is home to many indigenous and many transplanted species.
 The plants, animals, wildlife, and ecology in Georgia are ever-changing.
 As of right now, there are a few poisonous plants that thrive and are quite prominent in our state’s wilderness.
-To be aware of these plants could save your hours and possibly even days of discomfort, hospital visits, and regret.
-Though there are more poisonous plants in Georgia, a lot of them aren’t necessarily untouchable.
+To be aware of these plants could save you hours and possibly even days of discomfort, hospital visits, and regret.
+Though there are more poisonous plants in Georgia than just this list, a lot of them are able to be touched.
 The list below is quite untouchable.

 Poison Oak (Western and Eastern)

 Poison oak is something you may remember from when you were growing up.
 Maybe a friend or someone at school had it.
 If you’ve ever had poison oak, you haven’t forgotten about it.
 The effects of this plant can be long lasting and quite serious.
 The sap from the western and eastern poison oak, that covers all parts of the plant, is a phototoxic compound.
 What this means is although you may not feel any ill effects from the sap at first, once the ultraviolet rays essentially activate it, you are going to be in a world of regret.
 After 12 to 24 hours the affected area will redden, and a day after will have pretty severe blistering.
 The skin will resemble second-degree burns and the scarring or pigment changes may last for years.
 Word to the wise: Do NOT ingest this plant.